Positron emission tomography: Image reconstruction

 Attenuation correction: Quantitative PET Imaging requires attenuation correction.
 In these systems attenuation correction is based on a transmission scan using 68Ge rotating rod source.

-Transmission scans directly measure attenuation values at 511keV.
+Transmission scans directly measure attenuation values at 511 keV.
 Attenuation occurs when photons emitted by the radiotracer inside the body are absorbed by intervening tissue between the detector and the emission of the photon.
 As different LORs must traverse different thicknesses of tissue, the photons are attenuated differentially.
 The result is that structures deep in the body are reconstructed as having falsely low tracer uptake.
 Contemporary scanners can estimate attenuation using integrated x-ray CT equipment, in place of earlier equipment that offered a crude form of CT using a gamma ray (positron emitting) source and the PET detectors.

 While attenuation-corrected images are generally more faithful representations, the correction process is itself susceptible to significant artifacts.
 As a result, both corrected and uncorrected images are always reconstructed and read together.

 2D/3D reconstruction: Early PET scanners had only a single ring of detectors, hence the acquisition of data and subsequent reconstruction was restricted to a single transverse plane.
 More modern scanners now include multiple rings, essentially forming a cylinder of detectors.